Skip to main content

 Total computationsThe total number of records updated as a result of the last orchestration.

-The System health panel is designed to monitor and provide insights into various aspects of the Brinqa Platform's system performance and data server health.
-This panel is important for administrators to ensure the smooth operation of the Brinqa Platform.
-The following screenshot illustrates what your data quality panel may look like:
+The System health dashboard is designed to monitor and provide insights into various aspects of the Brinqa Platform's system performance and data server health.
+This dashboard is important for administrators to ensure the smooth operation of the Brinqa Platform.
+The following screenshot illustrates what your System health dashboard may look like:

 System health panel